jdanceze/cg/doc/doc.md

 ## Prerequisite
 - Container that available for Dataset Generation is -> 90bd08999126
+- The original source code of the dataset generation script is at https://github.com/jdanceze/cg_parser
 ## Background

 - There are 5 instance of cg_parser directory that can be use to run.
 You can start multiple screen session to run each set of cg_parser script.